- Explore CGIS Programs

 Global Course Connections (GCC) programs include two components: an on-campus course during winter semester and a 3-4 week off-campus field experience that takes place during the following summer.
 The field experience is a short extension of the on-campus course during which particular themes and topics introduced on campus are explored.

+Last year, the LSA Scholarship Office awarded over $1.7 Million in LSA Scholarships to students participating in CGIS programs.
+Over 95% of eligible LSA applicants received an LSA Study Abroad Scholarship ranging from $1,000 to $10,000.
 Students should apply for the LSA Study Abroad Scholarship at the same time they apply for the program.
 Scholarships are granted based on financial need and may only be applied to one program per spring/summer period.
-Click here for more details!
+Click here to apply to the LSA Study Abroad Scholarship!

 All LSA Pell Grant recipients who participate in GCC can receive the GCC Grant.
-The grant pays the entire program fee for GCC, but they must apply for the LSA Study Abroad Scholarship.
+The grant pays the entire program fee for GCC, but students MUST apply for the LSA Study Abroad Scholarship.
 Applicants will also be considered for other scholarships that cover travel expenses.
-All LSA students who are not Pell Grant recipients should apply to be considered for scholarship assistance for the GCC program fee and travel expenses.
-To apply, go to the LSA Scholarship Website: lsa.umich.edu/scholarships